miloszmisiek/ci_p1_ecocity/TESTING.md

 The website was tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Dev Tools for desktop and mobile versions.

-- Performance - rates how your webiste responds while loading.
+- Performance - rates how your website responds while loading.
 - Accessibility - rates the accessibility of your website to all users (including impaired ones).
-- Best Practices - rates how your websites includes industry standards.
+- Best Practices - rates how your websites include industry standards.
-- SEO - *Search Engine Optimisation*, rates how your website is optimasied for search engine results.
+- SEO - *Search Engine Optimisation*, rates how your website is optimised for search engine results.

 ### Desktop Results - Home Page (example)